aidant842/MilestoneProject3/README.md

 ### Design

-* The design of this page is minimilistic but eye catching using 3 main colours, white, dark grey and pink.
+* The design of this page is minimalistic but eye catching using 3 main colours, white, dark grey and pink.
 * Each page has a nice image background, either full screen or partial.
 * Links and buttons have a hover effect.
 * Text containers have a background shadow to stand out from the page.